velichkj/poisson_gals/README.md

 For this project, Sally and Jenni plan to use statistics to explore any patterns of mercury concentration based on different variables including species, sex, length, weight and site.
 From here, we have the following hypotheses:

 1. Mercury concentration will increase with fish length.
-2. Merucry concentration will be higher in fish upstream from the dam than downstream.
+2. Mercury concentration will be higher in fish upstream from the dam than downstream because mercury methylation increases in flooded soils.
 3. Mercury will be higher in Smallmouth Bass than Yellow Perch because Smallmouth Bass are positioned higher on the food web (we won't actually determine their position on the food web in this project but this is based off former studies in this system).
 4. Variation in mercury concentration will best be explained by species, length, and site.